Feeling nervous about your application? Here’s what to expect after you’ve submitted your application.

 If you did not meet the requirements of entry for your ‘Firm Acceptance’ you will be considered for your ‘Insurance Acceptance’.

 If you have not satisfied the condition of both your Firm and Insurance offers, you will automatically go into a system called “CLEARING”.
-This would be a good time to contact your MABECS consultant as soon as possible to sort out your options for other universities.
+This would be a good time to contact your MABECS education advisor as soon as possible to sort out your options for other universities.

 Have more questions about studying in the UK?